McCain: North Korea is first 'real test' of Trump's presidency

 Tensions with the country are "very serious," McCain said.
 "This guy [leader Kim Jong Un] in North Korea is not rational.
 His father and his grandfather were much more rational than he is."

-Also on "Meet The Press," the Ranking Member of the Senate Armed Services Committee, Sen. Jack Reed, D-R.I., affirmed that he wants to see "a very deliberate plan" on North Korea from the administration.
+Also on "Meet The Press," the ranking Democrat on the Senate Armed Services Committee, Jack Reed of Rhode Island, affirmed that he wants to see "a very deliberate plan" on North Korea from the administration.

-"I think you have to have a strategy," he said, adding that President Donald Trump is "getting good military advice from General Mattis and Lt.
-Gen. McMaster but he needs a much stronger State Department."
+"I think you have to have a strategy," he said, adding that Trump is "getting good military advice from General Mattis and Lieutenant General McMaster, but he needs a much stronger State Department."

 McCain also said he wanted to see the administration present a strategy for Syria and other areas where the U.S. is engaged.